ASUS-AICS/LibMultiLabel/docs/cli/linear.rst

 Prediction
 ^^^^^^^^^^

-To predict a test set on a previously trained model, use
+To predict a test set by applying a previously trained model, use

 .. code-block:: bash